jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Stunned condition, what is the *Attacks Affected* effect?
+What is the Stunned *Attacks Affected* effect?
 Back: Attack rolls against the creature have Advantage.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1772069117891-->